Li-Wanhua/AMS/Test_Model_test_dataset/Fusion/README.md

 -----
 ## How to run the code
 1. For appearance model, you have 'logits_dep.npy', 'logits_rgb.npy' and 'logits_depdi.npy'.
 For motion model, you have 'logits_of.npy' and 'logits_rsiof.npy'.
 For skeleton model, you have 'logits_skeleton.npy'.
-Copy these six file to ./Fusion
+Copy these six files to ./Fusion
 2.
 ```
 python fusion.py
 g++ -o pre_2_txt pre_2_txt.cpp
 ./pre_2_txt
 ```
+3. Now you can see a file named 'test_prediction.txt'.
+The final predict result is in this file.